RWS/languagecloud-api-docs/articles/LCPublicAPI/docs/File-formats.md

 #### Export Target File Versions
 The BCM target file versions can be exported in native or SDLXLIFF format by calling the [Export Target File Version](../api/Public-API.v1-fv.html#/operations/ExportTargetFileVersion) endpoint.
 This operation triggers a conversion of the BCM target file version in a native or SDLXLIFF format based on the value of the `format` query parameter used.
 The endpoint starts an export operation which can be monitored using the [polling endpoint](../api/Public-API.v1-fv.html#/operations/PollTargetFileVersionExport).
 After the export is done, the files can be downloaded using the [Download Exported Target File Version](../api/Public-API.v1-fv.html#/operations/DownloadExportedTargetFileVersion) endpoint.

+> [!NOTE]
-> Note: The export endpoint is dedicated to file versions of BCM format and cannot be used on files in native or SDLXLIFF format.
+> The export endpoint is dedicated to file versions of BCM format and cannot be used on files in native or SDLXLIFF format.
 The export operation can only be executed on tasks where the supported output file is a bilingual target file.
 You can consult the output file types for tasks on the [Rules for sequencing tasks correctly](https://docs.rws.com/791595/885137/trados-enterprise/rules-for-sequencing-tasks-correctly) page from the official RWS Documentation Center.
 >
 >In order to download file versions of BCM or native type, please use the [Download Target File Version](../api/Public-API.v1-fv.html#/operations/DownloadFileVersion) endpoint.